Search over 4 Maltalier dogs across Australia

 About Maltalier

-The Maltalier is a delightful crossbreed dog, resulting from the union of two incredibly popular breeds: the Cavalier King Charles Spaniel and the Maltese.
-This hybrid dog, also known as the Maltalier or Cav-a-Malt, has inherited the best traits of both its parent breeds.
+The Maltalier is a delightful crossbreed, born from the union of two incredibly popular breeds: the Cavalier King Charles Spaniel and the Maltese.
+This hybrid, also known as the Maltalier or Cav-a-Malt, inherits the best traits of both its parent breeds.

 Lifespan